Home > France > Paris > International School of Paris

 Native English speaking teachers

-Yes, for all language classes (notably French, Japanese, Hindi, Spanish, and Chinese).
-The teaching staff is just as diverse as the student body, and so not every teacher is a mother-tongue English speaker.
-The language of instruction is English and all teachers teach and collaborate at a level close to that of a native speaker.
+Yes, for all language acquisition and language and literature classes (notably we offer French, Japanese, Hindi, Spanish, and Chinese).
+The general teaching staff is as diverse as the student body, and so not every teacher is a mother-tongue English speaker.
+That said, the language of instruction is English and all teachers teach and collaborate at a level close to that of a native speaker.
+In this way, the students are exposed to a wide range of English speakers including accents (UK, USA, South Africa, Canada, etc).

 Language support for students not fluent in English

-Yes, English as an Additional Lanaguage (EAL) support.
-We can accept beginners in English up to and including Grade 10.
+Yes, English as an Additional Language (EAL) support.
+We can accept beginners in English up to and including Grade 9.

 Additional language classes offered by the school

-Mother tongues - French (Primary/Secondary School); Spanish, Chinese, Japanese, Hindi, Korean (Secondary School only).
-Individual mother tongue tutoring for additional languages available as part of the Middle Years Programme and the IB Diploma Programme
+Home Language - Lang/Lit level - French (Primary/Secondary School); Spanish, Chinese, Japanese, Hindi, Korean (Secondary School only).
+Individual home language tutoring for additional languages available as part of the Middle Years Programme and the IB Diploma Programme (+/- 20 languages each year).

 Max. number of students per class